ajstacher/CST276SRS01_Partner_DLL/REPORT.md

 Name: AJ Stacher

-Previous Partner Name:
+Previous Partner Name: Ruby

-Next Partner Name:
+Next Partner Name: Mark

 ---
 Issues:

 Notes:

 * I'm using the GOF Observer pattern in this project, noted on pg.328 of Design Patterns: Elements of Reusable Object-Oriented Software *